 - Providing quality customer service

-You can earn a great income with job security and plenty of upward mobility.
-Of course, salaries vary by employer, location, and experience, but according to the U.S. Department of Labor the middle 50% of executive assistants earn an average income of $59,340, with salaries ranging from $46,530 to $74,460.
-The bottom- and top-payed ten percent earn $36,950 and $89,310 respectively.
+How much do executive assistants make?
+Salaries vary by employer, location, and experience, but according to the U.S. Department of Labor, the middle 50% of executive assistants earn an average income of $59,340, with salaries ranging from $46,530 to $74,460.
+The top- and bottom-payed ten percent earn $89,310 and $36,950 respectively.
 (Administrative assistants earn between $28,000 and $45,000 per year.)
-You may also be eligible for healthcare and other valuable benefits.
+So you can earn a great income with job security, upward mobility, and the potential for benefits.